 Mrs. Laura Bush to Honor Arts and Education Programs for Underserved Youth

-WASHINGTON, DC - Young people from communities across the U.S. and Mexico who engage in after-school arts and humanities programs that help enrich and promote educational achievement and productive lives will be honored by Mrs. Laura Bush at an Awards ceremony for the 2004 Coming Up Taller Awards in Washington, D.C. on Tuesday, December 14th.
-From learning and performing "the blues," to serving as "Museum Ambassadors," to engaging in dance, drama and design as a means to personal growth and cultural pride, those participating in 17 initiatives that have demonstrated special success will be recognized by Mrs. Bush, and each program will receive $10,000 in honor of its accomplishments.
+Washington, DC - Young people from communities across the U.S. and Mexico who engage in after-school arts and humanities programs that promote educational achievement and productive lives will be honored by Mrs. Laura Bush at a ceremony for the 2005 Coming Up Taller Awards in Washington, D.C.
+The ceremony will take place at 2:30 p.m. in the East Room of the White House on Wednesday, January 25th.

 Coming Up Taller is an initiative of the President's Committee on the Arts and the Humanities (PCAH).
 The President's Committee partners with the Institute of Museum and Library Services (IMLS), National Endowment for the Arts (NEA), and the National Endowment for the Humanities (NEH) to administer the program, which was founded in 1998.

 The Coming Up Taller Awards recognize and support outstanding community arts and humanities programs that celebrate the creativity of America's young people, and provide them with new learning opportunities and opportunities to contribute to their communities.
 The awards also highlight the contributions that historians, scholars, librarians and visual and performing artists make to families and communities by mentoring children.
 More than 250 nominations were received by the program in 2005